beartell/mbase/docs/source/mcp/quick_start.rst

 * :doc:`MCP STDIO/HTTP Client Usage<quickstart/mcp_client>`: MCP STDIO/HTTP client implementation example.
 Codes under this section will be written under the :code:`client.cpp`.

+* :doc:`Complete Source Code<quickstart/complete_source>`: A Complete source code of both MCP client and server examples.

+* :doc:`What Now?<quickstart/what_now>`: Small-talk about MCP, where to find resources and advanced MCP SDK Usage.

 .. toctree::
     :hidden: